xeraa/scale-elasticsearch-workshop/readme.md

     ![](img/interval.png)

 1. What is the default behavior of Beats in terms of node assignment and ILM?
 Start Filebeat with `sudo service filebeat start`.
-If you don't want to wait for it to generate enough data, help with `/opt/elasticsearch-hot/jdk/bin/java -jar /opt/injector-7.0.jar --nb 1000000 --es.user admin --es.pass secret --es.index filebeat-7.7.1-2020.06.10-000001` (or whatever the current Filebeat index is).
+If you don't want to wait for it to generate enough data, help with `java -jar /opt/injector-7.0.jar --nb 1000000 --es.user admin --es.pass secret --es.index filebeat-7.7.1-2020.06.10-000001` (or whatever the current Filebeat index is).
 Also what about rollups?

 ## Terraform Setup